TahaUz-CE/DonateProjectTez/README.md

-# A Donate Tracking System project for graduation thesis
+# Donate Tracking System

+A blockchain-based project for graduation thesis.